computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 <img align="right" width="100" height="100" src="https://user-images.githubusercontent.com/28285201/37324209-7a0749d0-265e-11e8-92a9-ab58e799b966.jpg">

- Oriental setting: it is very clear we are somewhere in New York, but also somewhere else.
+It is very clear we are somewhere in New York, but also somewhere else.